Home Food Science Brewing Tea in the Fridge: Is Cold Brew Tea Safe?

 People have become sick from drinking iced tea at restaurants that was contaminated with coliform bacteria.
 This contamination was likely introduced at the restaurants but it is possible for the bacteria to come from the tea itself.
 1Turf, Elizabeth E., Editor, “Bacterial Contamination Of Tea.”
 Virginia Epidemiology Bulletin, Feb.
 1996. https://www.vdh.virginia.gov/content/uploads/sites/13/2017/03/VEB-Feb-1996.pdf

-Why The Fridge is Only Marginally Safer
+Why Brewing Tea in the Fridge is Only Marginally Safer

 Since long warming in the sun isn’t enough to kill the bacteria in tea and in water, I don’t have to tell you that the fridge will also not kill the germs.
 E coli and other pathogens will grow more slowly in typical fridge temperatures, but they will grow.
 Since cold brewing of tea is only marginally safer than warm brewed tea or ‘sun tea’ in terms of the potential presence of viable pathogenic bacteria, the question is whether cold brew tea is better to drink.